 David M. Cantor is a Certified Criminal Defense Specialist and the premier Defense Attorney in Arizona.
 DM Cantor is AV® rated and is listed in the Bar Register of Preeminent Lawyers®, Criminal Law Section and has a proven track record in defending drug charges in Arizona.

-For more information about charges of Possession Or Use Of A Dangerous Drug, please refer to our parent site for DM Cantor.
+For more information about charges of Possession or Use of a Dangerous Drug (A.R.S. §13-3407) or Possession or Use of a Narcotic Drug (A.R.S. §13-3408), please refer to our parent site for DM Cantor.